shilu143/SoftwareEngineeringProject/documentation/High-Level-Design-Document.md

 ## 2.2 Tools Used
 - ReactJS: A popular open-source JavaScript library used for building user interfaces for web applications.
 - NodeJS Server: An open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
-- More
-- More
-- More
-- More
-- More

-## 2.3 General Constraints
-    To Be Written
+- PostgreSQL: PostgreSQL uses a client-server architecture, where the server process manages the database and multiple clients can connect to it to execute queries and transactions.
+- Jest: Jest is a popular JavaScript testing framework that allows developers to write tests for their code to ensure it works as intended.
+- Chakra UI: Chakra UI is a popular open-source React component library that provides a set of customizable and accessible UI components that can be used to build modern web applications.

-## 2.4 Assumptions
+## 2.3 Assumptions
 Refer [SRS section](./SRS-Document.md#7-implementation-details)

-## 2.5 Special Design Aspects
+## 2.4 Special Design Aspects
 This application requires internet access for its overall functionality so as to make HTTPS requests to database server and perform methods.

 ***